 Staying awake for 26 hours on the first day didn’t help, but slowly things turned around.

-On Saturday I watched a film called Across the Ice, featuring the Aussie duo of Cas and Jonesy making the 89 day journey to the South Pole and back unassisted.
+On Saturday I watched a film called Across the Ice, featuring the Aussie duo of Cas and Jonesy making the 89-day journey to the South Pole and back unassisted.
 These guys had been on my radar having kayaked to Tasmine sea six months after Andrew McAuley had been lost trying to make the same crossing.
-I was blown away by their film, mainly for it’s humanity and humor, which is often lacking in polar stuff (a game full of liars, false heroics and wankers).
+I was blown away by their film, mainly for its humanity and humour, which is often lacking in polar stuff (a game full of liars, false heroics and wankers).
 If you get the chance to see this documentary (or ‘doco’ if you’re an Aussie) then do - because its simply amazing on so many levels.
-I been in touch with the two of them a while back, asking if hey wanted to climb Denali in winter (yes - they’re THAT stupid!), so I emailed straight after the film, saying how amazing it was.
+I been in touch with the two of them a while back, asking if they wanted to climb Denali in winter (yes - they’re THAT stupid!), so I emailed straight after the film, saying how amazing it was.
 In less than a minute an email bounced back from Jonesy saying he was flying over to Banff and we should hook up.

 Coming over could only mean one thing, that their film had won a prize.
-In the end it won three and Jonesy got a standing ovation.
+In the end, it won three and Jonesy got a standing ovation.

 Then I noticed Jonesy was looking a bit distracted, pulling his phone out.
-It struck me that I was taking up his time, he had stuff to do, and I was one of those well meaning groupies that hang on to your star.
+It struck me that I was taking up his time, he had stuff to do, and I was one of those well-meaning groupies that hang on to your star.
 ‘I’d better go’ I said, pulling on my coat, feeling a bit foolish for even meeting him.
-“Erm Mate” said Jonesy, looking a bit embarrassed “would you mind if I got my picture with you?”
+“Erm Mate,” said Jonesy, looking a bit embarrassed “would you mind if I got my picture with you?”

 So what have a learnt from my trip to Banff to heal myself?
 Quite a lot, with some great films, talks and conversations - so many conversations that I lost my voice - there was a lot to absorb.
-Probably the thing that sticks with me is that I shouldn’t weight my life and what I’ve done by how much I have in the bank, what qualifications I have, but how I make people feel by what I write, what I say, what I do.
+Probably the thing that sticks with me is that I shouldn’t weigh my life and what I’ve done by how much I have in the bank, what qualifications I have, but how I make people feel by what I write, what I say, what I do.
 I also know I need to start viewing my happiness as a project.
 I have one life and how it turns out is all down to me.
 Instead of focusing on helping to make others, my kids included, as well as Karen, perhaps I need to focus a little more on making me?